Last Updated on: 26th November 2021, 09:47 am

 When we compare screen printing with heat-press, screen printing stands ahead in durability and print resolution.
 At the same time, heat transfers don’t hold up well with machine washing and drying.
 They may crack or fade after a few washes, which is not with screen printing.
 However, screen printing is expensive in terms of initial set up costs.
 While continuing with that set up is cheap.
 That is why screen printing is profitable for custom printing bulk orders.

-In this blog, I’ve laid out top major factors, problems and solutions that will help you run a smooth and efficient screen printing shop.
-Be it an experienced screen printing or a newbie, there’s something for everyone.
+In this blog, I’ve laid out top major factors, problems, and solutions that will help you run a smooth and efficient screen printing shop.
+Be it a professional screen printing or a newbie, there’s something for everyone.

 01. Avoid Screen Print Misprints: